kostastsa/k-means-example/README.md

 # k-means-project
-Home-made implementation of the k-means clustering method.
+simple implementation of the k-means clustering method.